flh/lidl_h10515_temperature/README.md

 ### Temperature reading

-The temperature is encoded as integer in bits number 9 to 12 (12 is the most significant bit of the integer).
+The temperature is encoded as a 12-bit signed integer in bits number 12 to 23 (22 is the most significant bit of the integer, 23 is the sign bit).
 The integer represents tenth of degrees reading (i.e., integer 193 is sent when the temperature is 19.3°C).

-I haven't yet enough measurements to determine how negative temperatures are encoded.

 ### Other parts